 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.
-This information is current as of the date of its printing, January 2013.
+This information is current as of May 2015.

 (Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial purposes only.)